Child and teen therapy

 School can become easier for them.

 Children often don't know how to verbally tell us what's wrong.
 So they act out, withdraw, do poorly in school, or behave differently than they used to.

-Games, dolls, puppets, sandtray, and other play provide a safe backdrop for communication and sharing.
+Games, drama, art, sandtray, and other play provide a safe backdrop for communication and sharing.
 Using play, kids can talk about dreams and fears, and heal hidden pain.
 For teens and kids, the play IS the therapy.

-As a former elementary teacher, and elementary and middle school special education teacher, I know building trust and relationships with kids is the first step, so initially, depending on their age, I might meet with you and your child together, or with them alone.
-Later, as you've gotten to know me and your child feels more comfortable without you, he or she and I will definitely meet alone.
+As a former teacher and special education teacher, I know coolness and comfort count.
+Building trust and relationships is the first step, so initially, depending on their age, I might meet with you and your child together, or with them alone.
+Later, as you've gotten to know me and your t/ween feels comfortable without you, I'll meet alone with them.
 And I'll give you updates and sometimes family homework if that's something that fits for your family style.
 Your connection will grow as you and your kid communicate better, get along better, achieve family goals, and have fun together.